Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Numerical Results

-\textit{Simulating time series data.} A \textit{k-space pseudo-spectral} method was used to simulate the acoustic pressure time series data on the detection ring after being produced by each time-varying source.
-This numerical approach was used to solve a system of three-coupled first-order wave equations, equivalent to the Szabo's second-order wave equation.
-The Szabo's wave equation is a time-domain variant of Eq. \eqref{eq:second-order-lossy-omega} with the complex wavenumber defined by \eqref{eq:szabo_dispersion_equation} \cite{Bojarski,Mast,Tabei,Treeby}.
-The emitters and receivers were assumed as points placed on the circle, and the interpolation of the pressure field between the grid and these transducers was performed using a Fourier approach \cite{Treeby}.
-To simulate the data, each emitter was individually driven by an excitation pulse, and the induced acoustic pressure time series were recorded on the receivers at 6466 time points with a sampling rate of $39.6$MHz ($25.25$ ns time spacing).
-This was repeated for each emitter.
-Figure \ref{fig:2a} shows the normalised amplitude of the acoustic source in the time domain, and figure \ref{fig:2b} shows the normalised amplitude and phase components of the acoustic source in frequency domain, respectively.
-This signal is used as the acoustic source for all excitations.
+\textit{Simulating time series data.} A \textit{k-space pseudo-spectral} method was employed to simulate the acoustic pressure time series data on the detection ring, generated by each time-varying source \(s\).
+This numerical approach, implemented in an open-source toolbox \cite{Treeby}, solves a system of three coupled first-order wave equations equivalent to Szabo's second-order wave equation.\footnote{The scripts provided in \cite{Javaherian-toolbox} implement point sources in terms of $s$, consistent with the assumptions of this study.
+All modifications are fully documented in the scripts to support reproducibility.} Szabo's wave equation is a time-domain variant of Eq.~\eqref{eq:second-order-lossy-omega}, with the complex wavenumber defined by Eq.~\eqref{eq:szabo_dispersion_equation} \cite{Bojarski,Mast,Tabei,Treeby}.

+The emitters and receivers were modeled as point transducers distributed along the circular detection ring.
+The interpolation of the pressure field between the computational grid and these transducers was performed using regularized Dirac delta distributions.
+Each emitter was individually driven by an excitation pulse, and the resulting acoustic pressure time series were recorded on the receivers at 6466 time points with a sampling rate of \(39.6~\mathrm{MHz}\) (\(25.25~\mathrm{ns}\) time spacing).
+This procedure was repeated for all emitters.

+Figure~\ref{fig:2a} presents the normalized amplitude of the acoustic source in the time domain, while Figure~\ref{fig:2b} illustrates the normalized amplitude and phase components of the acoustic source in the frequency domain.
+This signal was consistently used as the acoustic source for all excitations.